 As a definition, a “virtual band” is simply a band where the core group is animated.
 Although the term is fairly recent, there is a history of fictional artists – the first of which being 1958’s Alvin and the Chipmunks, which saw three high-pitched chipmunks take America by storm with their gimmick, comics, merchandising, and animated series.

 Then of course, you have The Archies with their chart-topper Sugar, Sugar (1969).
 Yeah, the music video is definitely a product of its time, but it embodied a transmedia spirit.
 Archie Comics began in the 1930s and was about a group of teens from Riverdale.
-Later, this would be adapted into The Archie Show, with the music video reaching an audience well beyond the target demo.
+Later, this was adapted into The Archie Show, with the music video reaching an audience well beyond the target demo.

 Later years saw virtual hits like The Muppets, Crazy Frog, Japan’s Hatsune Miku (Vocaloid), and of course, Gorillaz.